 Let's get real basic with the immigration debate.
-No, I don't mean a rerun of the debates on the economic impact or the numbers of immigrants or the difference between legal and illegal.
+No, I don't mean a rerun of the debates on th thee economic impact or the numbers of immigrants or the difference between legal and illegal.
 No let's get even more basic.
-Why are they here and what do they want?
+Why are they here, and what do they want?

 The vast majority of immigrants from all over the world come here for economic opportunity.
 Why do they do that?
 Because we're rich and they aren't.
 To be more precise, we have a functioning economy that generates wealth and they don't.
 Why does our economy work and theirs doesn't?
 We have the rule of law and they don't.
 Believe it or not, that one simple gift of our British heritage continues to pay large dividends to us and to the rest of the English-speaking world.